fjudith/spinalker/README.md

 * [Dockerfile Best Practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)
 * [Building a trusted software supply chain](https://cd.foundation/blog/2020/07/07/devsecops-building-a-trusted-software-supply-chain/)

+## About Git submodules

+Git submodules are only referenced to track the various [SpinalCom repository](https://github.com/spinalcom), they are not actively used in container builds.

 ## Remove submodule

 To remove a submodule you need to: